Toolbar

 | [[List view\|List]] | Display files as a [[Basic formatting syntax#Lists\|list]] with bulleted or numbered markers. | 1.10 |

-| [[Map view\|Map]] | Display files as pins on an interactive map. | 1.10 |
+| [[Map view\|Map]] | Display files as pins on an interactive map.
+Requires the Maps plugin. | 1.10 |

 ## Filters

 A base without filters shows all the files in your vault.
-Filters allow you to narrow down results to only show files that meet specific criteria.
+Filters narrow down the results to only show files that meet specific criteria.
 For example, you can use filters to only display files with a specific [[Tags|tag]] or within a specific folder.
 Many filter types are available.

 - **All views** applies filters to all views in the base.